The Senseless Death of Deadspin

 “‘I used to work at Deadspin,’” responded Laura Wagner, who had resigned from the website earlier that day.
 Costa, a Deadspin reader, covered Wagner’s tab.

 The staff of a sports blog watching but not covering a historic game seven was only the beginning of an exceedingly strange few days for Deadspin.
-Over the course of the last week, all 19 of Deadspin’s editorial employees, and the editorial director of its parent company, G/O Media, resigned, the culmination of months of tension between Deadspin’s editorial staff and Great Hill Partners, a Boston-based private equity firm that bought the media company six months ago.
+Over the course of the last week, all 19 of Deadspin’s editorial employees, and the editorial director of its parent company, G/O Media, resigned, the culmination of months of tension between Deadspin’s editorial staff and Great Hill Partners, a Boston-based private-equity firm that bought the media company six months ago.

 By now, journalists at publications owned by private equity expect major changes, cost cuts, and layoffs.
 Private equity is supposed to squeeze better margins out of debt-ridden or incompetently run operations.
 But under Great Hill’s ownership, Deadspin appears headed in the other direction, with traffic down by 75 percent in a week since the layoffs, according to Chartbeat data provided to Intelligencer.
 According to multiple sources, Jim Spanfeller, the CEO installed by Great Hill to run G/O, has reached out to at least one departed Deadspin staffer in an effort to convince them to return to work.
 (A representative for G/O Media said the company would welcome back most of its writers.)